nyurik/automotive_diag/README.md

 specifications for the road vehicles in Rust.

 Most features have been implemented and documented to handle the most common diagnostic commands and responses.
-If you find a missing command or response, please open an issue or better yet, a pull request.
+If you find a missing feature, please open an issue or better yet, a pull request.

+The long term goal is to provide all core functionality for message definitions and (de-)serialization, supporting both the `no_std` and `std` environments.

 ## Usage